-By: Ex-cop Cory Yager and Larry Kohn, Attorneys for DDS Georgia Traffic Ticket and Licensing Problems and DUI Lawyers Near Me in Metro Atlanta
+By: Ex-cop Cory Yager and Larry Kohn, Attorneys for Georgia DDS Traffic Ticket and Licensing Problems and DUI Lawyers Near Me in Metro Atlanta

 All states have an agency that is tasked with issuance, or Issuing a state ID card, or for suspension, revocation, cancellation of those driver licenses.
 Plus, the same agency oversees testing new drivers by written exams and “on-the-road” proficiency.
-The GA Dept of Driver Services is both your Georgia drivers’ license office and the agency that suspends your privilege to drive from over 30 possible causes.
+The Georgia Dept of Driver Services is both your Georgia drivers’ license office and the agency that suspends your privilege to drive from over 30 possible causes.

 That department (in the Peach State) is called DDS GA or Georgia DDS, which is short for the Georgia Department of Driver Safety.
 After being elected to officer in 1998, former Governor Roy Barnes restructured some state of Georgia agencies and changed.
 The Georgia DPS to the Georgia DMVS (Department of Motor Vehicle Safety), every earlier generation of Georgia driver thought of our state Department of Motor Vehicles as the DPS in Georgia.

 Twice in the past 20 years, two different Georgia governors (Barnes and Perdue) acted to break out government departments into more focused, specialized departments.
 Barnes created the DMVS early in his term in office.
 Then in 2005, Perdue created DDS for the agency issuing licenses and overseeing changes to a person’s driving record, and checking their status (e.g., see how many points on their GA license).
 The Georgia Department of Revenue began issuing license plates (tags) and collecting State taxes for motor vehicle and trailer tags.